Understanding Brands: History, Functions, and Types

 The role of the brand is of course to identify a specific designer or manufacturer, for example Mercedes Benz, Singer, Heinze, and Ford.
 In the late 19th and early 20th centuries manufacturers used brands to identify specific products.

-See also difference between switching and routing
+See also difference between municipality and municipal corporation

 The Meaning of Brands According to Some Figures